-But the Historic Trades do not focus only on demonstrations or even guest immersion in history.
-As in 18th-century Virginia, the trades provide much-needed material products that are used on a daily basis.
-Hand-made shingles crafted by Colonial Williamsburg’s carpenters are used for Historic Area roofs; blankets woven by the weavers keep the horses warm in the winter; the carriages that transport visitors through the Historic Area are maintained by the wheelwrights; wigs worn by Nation Builders and interpreters are made by the wigmaker, food prepared in the historic kitchens inspires traditional menu items in the taverns and restaurants.
+Just as it was in colonial Virginia, today the trades provide much-needed material products that are used at the Foundation on a daily basis.
+Hand-made shingles crafted by Colonial Williamsburg’s carpenters are used for Historic Area roofs.
+Blankets woven by the weavers keep the horses warm in the winter.
+The carriages that transport visitors through the Historic Area are maintained by the wheelwrights.
+Wigs worn by Nation Builders and interpreters are made by the wigmakers, and food prepared in the historic kitchens inspires traditional menu items in the taverns and restaurants.

-In addition to Colonial Williamsburg’s full-time apprentices, summer interns also interpret at our Historic Trades sites during one of our busiest seasons, allowing journeymen and masters more time to teach new staff and conduct research—enhancing their work, authenticity and productivity.
+Such traditional skills are increasingly at risk of being lost to time, and one goal of Colonial Williamsburg’s Historic Trades program is to ensure that younger generations continue to research, preserve and practice historic and increasingly rare trades.
+Our tradesmen and women initially serve as apprentices, then move on to become journeymen—and eventually some become masters—fulfilling the Historic Trades department’s mission.
+In addition to Colonial Williamsburg’s full-time apprentices, summer interns also interpret at our Historic Trades sites during one of our busiest seasons.
 Junior Apprenticeships are a new way to expose promising young people to handwork by learning alongside Colonial Williamsburg artisans.
-Through this program—which is innovative in the 21st century yet at the same time quite traditional—local teenagers work a few hours in a trade shop each day as part of their school curriculum.
-The position offers a realistic portrayal of the apprentice experience in the colonial era, but the motivations for this program transcend historical authenticity.
+Employing young tradespeople offers a realistic portrayal of the apprentice experience in the colonial era, but the motivations for this program transcend historical authenticity.
 For the thousands of students who pass through the Historic Area in a given year, we open up the possibility of career paths in the trades, both modern and historical, that most may not have considered previously.